New York University Skip to Content Skip to Search Skip to Navigation Skip to Sub Navigation

 Vladeck Fellowships enable selected junior faculty to launch or complete substantial research in social justice, health care, labor law, labor history and individual rights, with a concentration on urban problems.

-Whitehead Fellowships for Junior Faculty in Biomedical and Biological Sciences (PDF) assist faculty in their early years of independent research to conduct focused research projects in the biomedical and biological sciences and enhance their ability to compete successfully for external funds.
+The New York University Whitehead Fellowships, awarded on a competitive basis, assist faculty in the early years of their independent research careers to conduct focused research projects in the biomedical and biological sciences and enhance their ability to compete successfully for external funds.